amanchokshi/EMBERS/README.md

 python plot_healpix.py
 ```

 This reads the healpix maps created by `tile_maps.py`, and creates two sets of maps.
 First, it creates a directory `../../outputs/tile_maps/sat_maps` where for each pointing of the telescope, it creates maps from individual satellite passes, from one representative tile.
 This enables up to see whether some satellites are adding anomalous data to our final maps.

-It also creates `../../outputs/tile_maps/good_maps`, where tile maps are created for each pointing, and for every tile.
+Using the satellite maps, we choose the 17 best satellites, which have good coverage in the sky, and transimit at a constant power.
+Using these satellites, `plot_healpix.py` also creates `../../outputs/tile_maps/good_maps`, where good tile maps are created for each pointing, and for every tile.
+Error and count maps are also created at the same time.

 #### Zenith Maps
 <p float="left">